eevee/eev.ee/content/2017-10-07-javascript-got-better-while-i-wasnt-looking.markdown

 The semantics of a C-style `for` are that the first expression is only evaluated _once_, at the very beginning.
 So there's only one `let i`.
 In fact, it makes no sense for each run through the loop to have a distinct `i`, because the whole idea of the loop is to _modify_ `i` each time with `i++`.

 I assume this is simply a special case, since it's what everyone expects.
 We expect it _so_ much that I can't find anyone pointing out that the usual explanation for why it works makes no sense.
-It has the interesting side effect that `for` no longer de-sugars perfectly to a `while`, since this will print all `4`s:
+It has the interesting side effect that `for` no longer de-sugars to a `while` the same way as in C, since this will print all `4`s:

 ```javascript
 closures = [];